uccser/cs-field-guide/csfieldguide/chapters/content/en/algorithms/sections/searching.md

 - If it is what you are looking for then you are done.

-- If it is larger than the item you are looking for then you can ignore all the items in the list which are larger than that item (if the list is from smallest to largest this means you can ignore all the items to the right of the centre item).
+- If it is larger than the item you are looking for then you can ignore all the items in the list that are larger than that item (if the list is from smallest to largest this means you can ignore all the items to the right of the centre item).

-- If it is smaller then you can ignore all the items in the list which are smaller than that centre item.
+- If it is smaller then you can ignore all the items in the list that are smaller than that centre item.

 - Now repeat the algorithm on the remaining half of the list, checking the middle of the list and choosing one of the halves, until you find the item you are searching for.

 Binary search is a very powerful algorithm.
-If you had 1000 boxes to search through it would take you at most 10 checks for binary search to find something and linear search would take at most 1000 checks, but if you doubled the number of boxes to search through how would this change the number of checks made by binary search and linear search?
+If you had 1,000 boxes to search through it would take you at most 10 checks for binary search to find something and linear search would take at most 1,000 checks, but if you doubled the number of boxes to search through how would this change the number of checks made by binary search and linear search?

 {panel type="spoiler"}

 # How does doubling the number of boxes affect the number of checks required?

 The answer to the above question is that the maximum number of checks for linear search would double, but the maximum number for binary search would only increase by one.
+This is known as a logarithmic relationship, and you'll learn more about that in the [Complexity and Tractability chapter]('chapters:chapter' 'complexity-and-tractability').

 {panel end}